Lectures on piecewise distance-preserving maps: Hints and solutions

 Applying the theorem about the sum of the angles of an $n$-gon to \ref{eq:a<b}, we get that $A$ is an $n$-gon with vertices $\{a_1,\dots,a_n\}$.
 (We also get $\mangle b_i=\mangle a_i$, but we will not need it.)

-By relabeling if necessary, we can assume that the $a_i$ are labeled in the cyclic order that they appear on the boundary of $A$.
+By relabeling if necessary, we can assume that the points $a_i$ are labeled in the cyclic order in which they appear on the boundary of $A$.
 Note that the same may not be true for the $b_i$.
 In this case

 Since $|b_i-b_j|\le |a_i-a_j|$ for all $i$ and $j$, we get

 Finally, note that

 The idea of the proof should be evident from the picture.